JoDaUT/stackblitz-express/README.md

 - It would be more maintainable to have env file per environment.
 For example, `.env.development`, `.env.testing`, `.env.production`
 - The tests implemented still can be improved to be completely not dependent from the seeds.
 - All the device interactions with the database could be more abstracted with techniques like the Repository pattern.
+- This project does not implement any kind of session authentication.
 - This documentation was tested of only Windows using PowerShell.